h2oai/h2o-2/h2o-docs/source/tableau/tableau8.2.rst

 Have H\ :sub:`2`\ O Installed
 """""""""""""""""""""""""""""

-Perquisites :
+Pre-requisites :

     - 64-bit Oracle Java 1.6+
-    - Tableau 8.1 installed
+    - Tableau 8.2 installed
-    - H\ :sub:`2`\ O installed in R (follow download guide :ref:`R_Installation`)
+    - H\2O installed in R (follow the download guide :ref:`R_Installation`)

+""""

 Metadata
 """"""""

-Tableau requires a data input of some sort in order to run but when dealing with immensely big data as a H2O user would typically do, it is impractical and unnecessarily time consuming to feed all the data into Tableau.
-So the solution is to create a small metadata file that can be easily loaded from disk.
+Tableau requires  some sort of data input to run, but when dealing with immensely big data as a H2O user would typically do, it is impractical and unnecessarily time-consuming to feed all the data into Tableau.
+So the solution is to create a small metadata file that can be easily loaded from the disk.

-Note: in particular, geo attributes like cities and latitude/longitude coordinates need to be imported into Tableau.
+Note: In particular, geographic attributes like cities and latitude/longitude coordinates need to be imported into Tableau.
-Aggregates and calculated fields cannot be converted so even if you have a vector of cities (New York City, San Francisco, Houston, Austin, Seattle) as a output from R into Tableau as a new measure the user cannot convert the measure into geographical points.
+Aggregates and calculated fields cannot be converted, so even if you have a vector of cities (New York City, San Francisco, Houston, Austin, Seattle) as a output from R into Tableau as a new measure, you cannot convert the measure into geographical points.

-The metadata is just a file with factor levels of the data frame that’ll give a quick overview of the unique input values and cardinality of each column.
-This format will also allow the user to calculate across the table making it easier actually visualize some of the data coming from H2O.
-Example: if a column has a 352 categorical values and a binomial GLM is ran with 352 coefficients in the output, Tableau will allow the plotting of the coefficients against the column.
+The metadata is a file with factor levels of the data frame that give a quick overview of the unique input values and cardinality of each column.
+This format will also allow the user to calculate across the table, making it easier to actually visualize some of the data coming from H2O.
+For example, if a column has a 352 categorical values and a binomial GLM is run with
+352 coefficients in the output, Tableau allows plotting of the coefficients against the column.

-The following data is a truncated metadata file for 116 million rows airline `data set <https://github.com/0xdata/h2o/wiki/Hacking-Airline-DataSet-with-H2O>`_.
+The following data is a truncated metadata file for 116 million rows airline `data set <https://github.com/h2oai/h2o/wiki/Hacking-Airline-DataSet-with-H2O>`_.
-This metadata file in particular is only about 352 rows big.
-A extra column was prepend to the data file to grab the column names of the actual data set, this column will help populate certain parameters in the workbook.
+This particular metadata file is only about 352 rows.
+A extra column was prepended to the data file to grab the column names of the actual data set.
+This column helps populate certain parameters in the workbook.

 ::